medic/cht-docs/content/en/apps/guides/privacy/privacy-policy.md

 ![Privacy Policy on login page](privacy.policy.login.page.png)

-Add these HTML files to the `privacy-policies` folder in your configuration, and associate them to the correct language in the `privacy-policies.json` file.
+Add these HTML files to the `privacy-policies` folder in your configuration, and associate them to the correct language in the `privacy-policies.json` file, which should reside in the root of the project directory, not inside the privacy_policies folder.
 ```json
 {
   "en": "en.attachment.html",